davenpi/davenpi.github.io/_projects/kiiking.md

 I did some video analysis of real Kiiking to give some experimental weight to the project.
 I also developed control strategies using techniques from Deep Reinforcement Learning.
-The Kiiking problem is simple enough to solve without the need for something as comple as Deep Reinforcement Learning (my colleague developed a solution using more traditional methods), but we wanted to use it for a two main reasons.
-First it allowed us to develop a feedback based control and second, since we can solve it with traditional means, we got a chance to compare new methods and their performance to old ones.
+The Kiiking problem is simple enough to solve without the need for something as complex as Deep Reinforcement Learning (my colleague developed a solution using more traditional methods), but we wanted to use it for a two main reasons.
+First it allowed us to develop a feedback based control.

-All the work for this project is done.
-I think my collaborator is writing the last few sentences of the abstract now.
+Second, since we can solve it with traditional means, we got a chance to compare new methods and their performance to old ones.

+All the work for this project is done and it is written up.
 It should be out in the coming week or so.